LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/template-forms.rst

 .. youtube::
    :video_id: hmgxMOf51JU

-..
-TODO: starter branch exists, create a pre-starter branch? and form and form2?

 .. admonition:: Note

-   The starter code for this video is found at the `MEEP branch <https://github.com/LaunchCodeEducation/coding-events/tree/form>`__. of the ``coding-events-demo`` repo.
+   This video demonstrates the features we've added to a new MVC application we'll be working with called ``coding-events``.

+   The code
-   The final code presented in this video is found on the `starter branch <https://github.com/LaunchCodeEducation/coding-events/tree/starter>`__.
-As always, code along to the videos on your own ``coding-events`` project.
+   presented in this video is found on the
+   `starter branch of coding-events-demo <https://github.com/LaunchCodeEducation/coding-events/tree/starter>`__.

+   We recommend that you create your own version of ``coding-events`` from `Spring Initializer <https://start.spring.io/>`__ and refer to the video and this branch to replicate our code.
+You may also fork and clone from the ``coding-events-demo`` project.

 Coding Events Setup - Text
 --------------------------